Aimee Lou Wood

 Aimee Lou Wood Bio

-Aimee Lou Wood (born 3 February 1994) is an English actress and writer who began her professional career on stage and rose to prominence with her screen debut on the Netflix series Sex Education.
-Trained at the Royal Academy of Dramatic Art, Wood built an early reputation in contemporary theatre before moving into film and television.
-Her work on Sex Education earned her a British Academy Television Award for Best Female Comedy Performance in 2021 and brought wider attention to her screen work in films released in 2021 and 2022.
+Aimee Lou Wood (born 3 February 1994) is an English actress and writer who began her professional career on stage and rose to prominence with her screen debut in the Netflix series Sex Education.
+She trained at the Royal Academy of Dramatic Art and has worked across theatre, film and television, winning the BAFTA Television Award for Best Female Comedy Performance in 2021 for her role in Sex Education.

 Early Life and Background